Read Time: 611 words, 6 minutes

 Experimental set-up.
 Image recreated to represent study authors’ drawings, by Brendan Feller, Muhammad Hameed, and Sciworthy.

-When faced with the two choices, mice with the PDE11A enzyme explored the other mouse for significantly longer than their littermates without the enzyme, which showed no preference between the object and the mouse.
+When faced with the 2 choices, mice with the PDE11A enzyme explored the other mouse for significantly longer than their littermates without the enzyme, which showed no preference between the object and the mouse.

 The results of the experiment show how the mice that did not possess any PDE11A would prefer to interact with other mice without the enzyme.
 Mice with PDE11A prefer to interact with each other as well.
 Changes made to the concentration of the enzyme by researchers would also affect the mice and their interaction.